 The hook receives a -operation write or a

 -operation read parameter depending on the direction

 of the data processing.
 For instance, write would be for

 encryption, and read would be for decryption.</br>

-backup_storage_compress
+backup storage compress

 This flag controls if the backups are compressed by the Vitess code.

 By default it is set to true.
 Use

 -backup_storage_compress=false to disable.</br>

 This is meant to be used with a -backup_storage_hook

 hook that already compresses the data, to avoid compressing the data

 twice.

 file_backup_storage_root

 For the file plugin, this identifies the root directory

 for backups.

-\langle t.r \rangle

-gcs_backup_storage_bucket
+This path must exist on shared storage to provide a global backup

+view for all vtctlds and vttablets.

+gcs backup storage bucket

 For the gcs plugin, this identifies the

 bucket

 to use.

-s3_backup_aws_region
+\langle t.r \rangle

+s3 backup aws region

 For the s3 plugin, this identifies the AWS region.

-<t.r>

 s3_backup_storage_bucket

 For the s3 plugin, this identifies the AWS S3

 bucket.

+<t.r>

 ceph_backup_storage_config

 For the ceph plugin, this identifies the path to a text

 file with a JSON object as configuration.
 The JSON object requires the

 following keys: accessKey, secretKey,

 endPoint and useSSL.
 Bucket name is computed

 from keyspace name and shard name is separated for different

 keyspaces / shards.

-'''

-'''
+<t.r>

 restore_from_backup

 Indicates that, when started with an empty MySQL instance, the

 tablet should restore the most recent backup from the specified

 storage plugin.

+'''

+'''

+restore_from_backup_ts

+If set, restore the latest backup taken at or before this timestamp

+rather than using the most recent one.
+Example: ''2021-04-29.133050.

+(Vitess 12.0+)

 xbstream_restore_flags

-String

-Flags to pass to xbstream command during restore.
+The flags to pass to the xbstream command during restore.
 These should be space

 separated and will be added to the end of the command.
 These need to match the ones

-used for backup e.g. --compress / --decompress, --encrypt / --decrypt
+used for backup e.g. --compress / --decompress,

-xtrabackup root path
+--encrypt / --decrypt

+xtrabackup_root_path

 For the xtrabackup backup engine, directory location of the xtrabackup

-executable, e.g., /usr/bin
+executable, e.g., '/usr/bin'

 xtrabackup_backup_flags

-String

-for the xtrabackup backup engine, flags to pass to backup
+For the xtrabackup backup engine, flags to pass to the backup command.

-command.
-These should be space separated and will be added to the end of the
+These should be space separated and will be added to the end of the command.

-command.

 xtrabackup_stream_mode

-String

-For the xtrabackup backup engine, which mode to use if
+For the xtrabackup backup engine, which mode to use if streaming, valid

-streaming, valid values are tar and xbstream.
+values are tar and xbstream.
 Defaults to

 tar.

-xtrabackup user
+xtrabackup_user

 For the xtrabackup backup engine, required user that xtrabackup will use

 to connect to the database server.
 This user must have all necessary privileges.
 For

 details, please refer to xtrabackup documentation.

 xtrabackup_stripes

-Unit

-for the xtrabackup backup engine, if greater than 0, use data
+For the xtrabackup backup engine, if greater than 0, use data striping

-striping across this many destination files to parallelize data transfer and
+across this many destination files to parallelize data transfer and decompression.

-decompression.

 xtrabackup_stripe_block_size

-Unit

-for the xtrabackup backup engine, size in bytes of each block
+For the xtrabackup backup engine, size in bytes of each block that gets

-that gets sent to a given stripe before rotating to the next stripe.
+sent to a given stripe before rotating to the next stripe.
 Defaults to

 102400.

 xtrabackup_prepare_flags

-String

-flags to pass to prepare command.
-These should be space separated and will
+>flags to pass to the prepare command.
+These should be space separated and will be

-be added to the end of the command.
+added to the end of the command.

 '''

 Authentication Note that for the Google Cloud Storage plugin, we currently only support Application Default Credentials.
-It means that access to Cloud Storage is automatically granted by virtue of the fact that you're already running within Google Compute Engine or Container Engine.
+This means that access to Google Cloud Storage (GCS) is automatically granted by virtue of the fact that you're already running within Google Compute Engine (GCE) or Google Kubernetes Engine (GKE).

-For this to work, the GCE instances must have been created with the scope that grants read-write access to Cloud Storage.
-When using Container Engine, you can do this for all the instances it creates by adding --scopes storage-rw to the gcloud container clusters create command.
+For this to work, the GCE instances must have been created with the scope that grants read-write access to GCS.
+When using GKE, you can do this for all the instances it creates by adding --scopes storage-rw to the gcloud container clusters create command.

-Backup Frequency We recommend to take backups regularly e.g. you should set up a cron job for it.
+Backup Frequency We recommend to take backups regularly - e.g. you should set up a cron job for it.